"The essence of mathematics is not to make simple things complicated,

 Introduction

-The following handbooks are available via this site.
-Click on the name of the handbook to download it.
+The following handbooks are designed as references to enhance student understanding, and are not intended to be substitutes for textbooks.
+Click on the name of the handbook to access it.

 1. Pre‐Algebra Handbook version 2.5 – Covers math subjects for grades 6, 7 and 8.

-2. Algebra and PreCalculus Handbook version 3.5 – Covers two years of Algebra and some Pre-Calculus.
+2. Algebra and PreCalculus Handbook version 3.5 – Covers two years of Algebra and one year of Pre-Calculus.

 4. HSE Condensed Version of the Above Handbooks - a combination of the above handbooks, pared down to relate more directly to the High School Equivalency Exam.

-5. Trigonometry Handbook version 2.3 – Covers High School and College Trigonometry.
+5. Trigonometry Handbook version 2.4 – Covers High School and College Trigonometry.
+Special thanks to Butterfly Hall for discovering and developing the Butterfly Method for solving the Ambiguous Triangle (Chapter 6).

 The handbooks and reference materials are provided in Adobe PDF format, so they can be read on a PCs, Macs, and most phones.
 Each is intended to be used as a reference, not as a substitute for attending class or doing homework, both of which are essential to high performance in a math class.